 Students will learn the Torah portion, including preparing a translation, the Haftarah, various prayers, and more with their teacher.

-Two to three weeks prior to the ceremony, the student and his/her family need to attend a rehearsal with Rabbi Holtz at the synagogue.
+Two to three weeks prior to the ceremony, the student and their family need to attend a rehearsal with the Rabbi at the synagogue.